lyokha/nginx-log-plugin/README.md

 }
 ```

-There is a global error log */tmp/nginx-test-error-g.log* where directive
+There is the *global* error log */tmp/nginx-test-error-g.log* where directive
-`logInfo` will write to, and an error log */tmp/nginx-test-error.log* declared
+`logInfo` will write to, and an *http* error log */tmp/nginx-test-error.log*
-inside the *http* clause where directives `logInfoR` will write to.
-Notice that
+declared inside the *http* clause where directives `logInfoR` will write to.
-the *R* directives and handlers require variable `$_r_ptr` to properly log
+Notice that the *R* directives and handlers require variable `$_r_ptr` to
-messages: missing this variable may lead to crashes of Nginx worker processes!
+properly log messages: missing this variable may lead to crashes of Nginx worker
+processes!

 ###### A simple test